diogro/expressionVariance-manuscript/main.md

 Given that the correlations across studies are broadly high, indicating similar ordering of the genes, we seek to summarize the differences in variation across genes by using a single rank, averaging the ordering across all studies.
 To create this rank, we use the score of each gene in the first principal component of the Spearman correlation matrix.
 This generates a ranked list of genes, with most variable genes having highest rank.
-The red and blue ticks at the bottom of [@fig:sd_corr]D show the positions on the standard deviation distributions of the least and most variable genes in our variation rank.
+The red and blue ticks at the bottom of [@fig:sd_corr]D show the positions on the standard deviation distributions of the least and most variable gene in our variation rank.

 \begin{figure*}[t!]
     \centering